 Are you managing a fleet of vehicles?
 Did you experience accidents committed by one of your drivers?
-I bet you had the worst headache in doing your job when that happened!
+I bet you had the worst headache doing your job when that happened!
 Facing a major incident is not a joke and requires your utmost attention especially when it involves other people.
 The costs and payments needed to settle the damages and injuries to others after the fleet accident are quite heavy to handle.
+This article is about fleet driversafety.

 When a major road accident involves one of the cars in your fleet, the worst consequence is if the company’s name gets a bad reputation.
 The fleet’s productivity is affected and your driver might be confined in the hospital for up to how many days.
 And what about your vehicles?
 For sure, the repair costs are all but a big loss in your business.
 It would create a bigger hole in your pocket if you need a replacement for that vehicle.
 Bottom line is, fleet accidents incur expensive costs and losses.